AravindaDP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 However this architecture could only achieve 0.918 accuracy of validation set after global histogram equalization.

-So I evaluated the performace of Sermanet LeCun model as described in http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf but with comparably similar network size.
+So I evaluated the performance of Sermanet LeCun model as described in http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf but with comparably similar network size.
 This increased validation set accuracy to 0.927.
 Then I increased model complexity by increasing number of features to 22 and 38 in first and second convolutional layer respectively.
 I also used additional hidden layer of size 120 between flattened and output layers of the network.
 This achieved 0.94 validation accuracy.
-These changes helped to prevent the network from underfitting by increasing training set accuracy from below 0.986 to 0.998.
-However at this stage the network started overfitting the training data.
+These changes helped to prevent the network from under fitting by increasing training set accuracy from below 0.986 to 0.998.
+However at this stage the network started over fitting the training data.

-While I was searching for measures to prevent overfitting, my mentor suggested LeNet-5 based network with following parameters.
+While I was searching for measures to prevent over fitting, my mentor suggested LeNet-5 based network with following parameters.
 CNN Layers: 4 Hidden (2 CNN + 2 MatMul)
 Layer 1: Convolutional + MaxPool.
-The output is 14 x 14 x 16 Activation : RELU
+The output is 14 x 14 x 16 Activation: RELU
 Layer 2: Convolutional + Max Pool.
 The output is 5 x 5 x 16
 Layer 3: Matmul.
 The output is 256 x 64
 Layer 4: Matmul.
 The output is 64 x 43